Prescription Pill Addiction Treatment in Georgia

 Because of the internet, acquiring prescription pills is easier than ever.
 Many doctors are writing more prescriptions than ever before, and online pharmacies sell large quantities of the highly addictive prescription pills.
 Teens often steal medication from their parents’ medicine cabinets.
 This is incredibly dangerous because they have no idea what they’re taking and often combine pills or mix pills with alcohol.

-If you or a loved one needs help overcoming a prescription pill addiction, our dedicated staff at Mount Sinai Wellness Center are happy to offer guidance and supervision.
+If you or a loved one is in need of treatment for prescription pill addiction in Georgia, our dedicated staff at Mount Sinai Wellness Center are happy to offer guidance and supervision.
 Call (800) 353-4673 or contact us online for more information.

 Guidelines for Safe Usage of Prescription Pills